What is revenue operations?

 Can a company run both revenue operations and sales operations at the same time?

-Yes.
-Many organizations have SalesOps specialists who report into a broader RevOps function, with SalesOps handling sales-specific processes while RevOps ensures cross-functional alignment across marketing, sales, and customer success.
+Yes, and most high-performing B2B organizations do.
+SalesOps specialists typically report into a broader RevOps function, with SalesOps handling sales-specific processes while RevOps ensures cross-functional alignment across marketing, sales, and customer success.
+The coexistence model works best when both functions share a unified data layer and agreed-upon metrics, the RACI ownership model described above shows how responsibilities divide in practice without creating overlap or gaps.

 What metrics do revenue operations teams track that sales operations teams do not?

-RevOps tracks holistic revenue metrics like annual recurring revenue, customer acquisition cost, customer lifetime value, net revenue retention, and churn rate, while SalesOps tracks sales performance metrics like win rate, quota attainment, pipeline velocity, average deal size, and sales cycle length.
+RevOps tracks holistic revenue health metrics: annual recurring revenue, net revenue retention, customer acquisition cost, customer lifetime value, churn rate, forecast accuracy, and pipeline coverage ratio.
+SalesOps tracks sales operations vs revenue operations performance metrics: win rate, quota attainment, pipeline velocity, average deal size, sales cycle length, CRM adoption rate, and rep ramp time.
+The key distinction is scope, RevOps metrics span the full customer lifecycle including post-sale expansion, while SalesOps metrics measure the sales motion only.

-What data does a revenue operations team need to align sales, marketing, and customer success effectively?
+What data does a revenue operations team need to align sales, marketing, and customer success?